-The Wellesley Free Library sponsors WellesleyESL, a program for people who live and work in Wellesley for whom English is a second language.
-Dedicated volunteers provide beginning through advanced tutoring and classroom instruction that helps develop the language skills necessary for successful participation in the community.
-In this welcoming environment, students acquire English language skills and an understanding of life in the United States through reading, writing, speaking and listening.
+The Wellesley Free Library sponsors WellesleyESL, a program for people who live and/or work in Wellesley and for whom English is a second language.
+Dedicated volunteers provide beginning through advanced tutoring and classroom instruction to help develop language skills necessary for successful participation in the community.
+In this welcoming environment, students acquire language skills and an understanding of life in the United States through reading, writing, speaking and listening.

 Mango is designed to equip you with conversational abilities from the very start.
 Whether you’re learning how to order a pizza or ask when the game starts, Mango immerses you in real, everyday conversations in 60 different language courses and ESL instruction for speakers of 18 languages.
 The newest feature is language learning through film with popular films in their native language.

 News For You Online

 This interactive site uses real news articles to help with learning to read, write, speak, and understand English.
 Seven new stories are posted each Wednesday along with audio, exercises, vocabulary, a crossword puzzle, and a poll.
 Listen to each article in full, or sentence-by-sentence.
 Click on any story to get started or to hear and see a sample.
 You will need a password to enjoy all the features of this site.
 Please email us for the password.

 Volunteer Position Description: ESL (English as a Second Language) Tutor/Teacher

 To help adults whose first language is not English learn to speak, understand, read, and write English.

 To help broaden students horizons through a one-to-one tutoring relationship or through small group instruction.

 Prepare lesson plans based on the needs and interests of the student.